aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-documents/optimize-pdf-document/_index.md

 string dataDir = RunExamples.GetDataDir_AsposePdf_WorkingDocuments();

 // Open document
-Document pdfDocument = new Document(dataDir + "OptimizeDocument.pdf");
+Document document = new Document(dataDir + "OptimizeDocument.pdf");

 // Optimize for web
-pdfDocument.Optimize();

-dataDir = dataDir + "OptimizeDocument_out.pdf";
+document.Optimize();

 // Save output document
-pdfDocument.Save(dataDir);
+document.Save(dataDir + "OptimizeDocument_out.pdf");
 ```

 ## Reduce Size PDF

 The [OptimizeResources()](https://reference.aspose.com/pdf/net/aspose.pdf/document/methods/optimizeresources) method allows you to reduce the document size by weeding out the unnecessary information.
 By default, this method works as follows:

-- Resources that are not used on the document pages are removed
+- Resources that are not used on the document pages are removed.
-- Equal resources are joined into one object
+- Equal resources are joined into one object.
-- Unused objects are deleted
+- Unused objects are deleted.

 The snippet below is an example.
 Note, though, that this method cannot guarantee document shrinking.